Download the recording

 - How/when do I get in the program?

 You will be provided with multiple opportunities to enroll in the program before it officially kicks off early in the fall semester of your first year.
+While we auto-enroll incoming first year students, you'll need to confirm your interest in the program by accepting student agreement terms.
+You'll have the whole month of September to sign the agreement, and we'll remind you regularly.

 - I'm already a student at Calvin.
 Can I join Calvin LifeWork?